ZAWAJAN/Acapulco-Sensors/Cube/README.md

 However, if you want to learn more, please refer to [the paper](https://journals.sagepub.com/doi/full/10.1177/1477153516631392) on which our design is based on.

 ## Bill of Materials (BOM)

+The bill of materials can also be found in an excel file [Materials_Bill](Materials_Bill.xlsx).
+Depending on your location there might be different available providers and prices, but we included the ones obtained for our purposes just for reference.

 | Component               | Quantity | Description                           | Example Link                       |
 |-------------------------|----------|---------------------------------------|----------------------------|
 | Raspberry Pi Zero 2W       | 1        | Small form-factor computer            | [Buy here](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/)               |